 Since launching, Ledger has sold over 3 million hardware crypto wallets, has customers in 200 countries, and over 100 resellers stock Ledger products.

 What is a Ledger Hardware Wallet?

 A hardware wallet is a secure way to store crypto private keys.
 Your crypto assets aren’t stored on this wallet, as these are stored on the decentralised blockchain.
 However, to access these crypto assets, you need a secure private key.

 When this is stored offline in a secure hardware wallet, such as the Ledger Nano X, no one else can access this private key.
 Making it safe from cybercriminals and potential data breaches.
 This is sometimes known as “cold storage” and is the most secure way to prevent private keys from falling into the wrong hands.

 What is the Ledger Nano X?

-One of Ledger’s most popular hardware wallets is the Ledger Nano X. It allows customers to install over 100 crypto apps, and it currently supports over 5,500 crypto assets, coins, and tokens, including Bitcoin, Ethereum, XRP, and Litecoin.
+One of Ledger’s most popular hardware wallets is the Ledger Nano X. It allows customers to install over 100 crypto apps and currently supports over 5,500 crypto assets, coins, and tokens, including Bitcoin, Ethereum, XRP, and Litecoin.

 Ledger Nano X: Specification